-You buy between 50% and 90% of the property (known as the ‘starter share’) and can increase that share at any time (known as ‘staircasing’).
+You buy between 50% and 90% of the property (known as the ‘starter share’).
+You can increase your share at any time (known as ‘staircasing’).

 Scotland has two shared equity schemes – New Supply Shared Equity and Open Market Shared Equity.

-There’s an Equity sharing scheme in Northern Ireland where you can buy a property, often at a discount, with a housing association or the Northern Ireland Housing Executive (NIHE).
+There’s an Equity Sharing scheme in Northern Ireland where you can buy a property, often at a discount, with a housing association or the Northern Ireland Housing Executive (NIHE).